Nerogar/OneTrainer/LAUNCH-SCRIPTS.md

 - If you're running OneTrainer inside a Docker/Podman container, you can instead use the [ENV](https://docs.docker.com/reference/dockerfile/#env) instruction in your `Dockerfile` / `Containerfile` to set the variables, such as `ENV OT_CUDA_LOWMEM_MODE="true"`.

+### Installing the required Python version for OneTrainer:

+- If you've received a warning that your system's Python version is incorrect, then your system doesn't have Conda installed, and has instead tried to create a Python Venv with your host's default Python version.
+If that version is incompatible with OneTrainer, then you'll have to resolve the problem by manually installing a compatible version.
+- Begin by deleting the `.venv` sub-directory inside the OneTrainer directory, to erase the invalid Python Venv (which was created with the wrong Python version).
+It's a hidden directory, so you will have to enable "show hidden files" if you're using a file manager.
+- Now you'll have to choose which solution you prefer.
+- The most beginner-friendly solution is to install [Miniconda](https://docs.anaconda.com/miniconda/) on your system.
+OneTrainer will then automatically install and manage the correct Python version for you.
+You can stop reading here if you're choosing this solution.
+Everything will work automatically after that.
+- Alternatively, if you prefer a more lightweight and advanced solution, then you can use [pyenv](https://github.com/pyenv/pyenv), which allows you to set the exact Python version to use for OneTrainer's directory.
+If you're on Linux, then read their "[automatic installer](https://github.com/pyenv/pyenv?tab=readme-ov-file#automatic-installer)" section and follow the instructions.
+If you're on a Mac instead, then read their "[Homebrew](https://github.com/pyenv/pyenv?tab=readme-ov-file#homebrew-in-macos)" section (which is an open-source package manager for Macs).
+- After installing pyenv, you will also need to install the [Python build dependencies](https://github.com/pyenv/pyenv/wiki#suggested-build-environment) on your system, since pyenv installs each Python version by compiling them directly from the official source code.
+- Restart your shell, and then try the `pyenv doctor` command, which ensures that pyenv is loaded and verifies that your system contains all required dependencies for installing Python.
+- Run `pyenv install <python version>` to install whichever Python version is currently required by OneTrainer.
+You can look at the `OT_CONDA_USE_PYTHON_VERSION` variable at the top of the `lib.include.sh` file in OneTrainer's project directory, to see which Python version is recommended by OneTrainer at the moment.
+- Lastly, you must navigate to the OneTrainer directory, and then run `pyenv local <python version>` to force OneTrainer to use that version of Python.
+Your choice will be stored persistently in the hidden `.python-version` file, and can be changed again in the future by running the command again.
+- You can now run `python --version` to verify that the `python` command in OneTrainer is being mapped to the correct Python version by pyenv.
+- Everything is now ready for running OneTrainer!

 ### Running custom script commands:

-- Always use `run-cmd.sh`, which automatically validates the chosen target script's name, configures the runtime environment correctly, and then runs the target script with your given command-line arguments.
+- Always use `run-cmd.sh` when you want to execute any of OneTrainer's CLI tasks.
+It automatically validates the chosen target script's name, configures the runtime environment correctly, and then runs the target script with your given command-line arguments.
 - For example, to run the training CLI script, you would use `./run-cmd.sh train --config-path <path to your config>`.
-- The names of all valid scripts can be seen in OneTrainer's `scripts/` directory.
+- The names of all valid scripts can be seen in OneTrainer's `scripts/` sub-directory.
 - To learn more about the available command-line arguments for each script, you can execute them with the `-h` (help) argument: `./run-cmd.sh <script name> -h`.
 For example, if you want to learn more about the "train" script, you would run `./run-cmd.sh train -h`.

-### Creating your own launch scripts:
+### Creating your own launch scripts and automating tasks:

 - If you want to automate various OneTrainer CLI tasks, then you should call `run-cmd.sh` from your own scripts (see previous guide section), since it's capable of running *any* OneTrainer command with your own command-line arguments.
 - To run multiple tasks in the same scripts, you should perform separate calls to `run-cmd.sh`.
 Run it as many times as required for all the custom scripts and command-line arguments that you want to perform in your own script.